theodorblackbird/lina-speech/README.md

 ### Authors: Théodor Lemerle, Harrison Vanderbyl, Vaibhav Srivastav, Nicolas Obin, Axel Roebel.

 Lina-Speech is a neural codec language model that provides state-of-the-art performances on zero-shot TTS.
-It replaces self-attention with some flavor of linear attention, we believe it is a sound choice for audio.
+It replaces self-attention with [Gated Linear Attention](https://arxiv.org/abs/2312.06635), we believe it is a sound choice for audio.
 It features:
 - **Voice cloning** with short samples by prompt continuation.
 - **High-throughput** : batch inference can go high at no cost on a consumer grade GPU.